sigven/pcgr/README.md

 The PCGR workflow accepts two types of input files:

-  * An unannotated, single-sample VCF file with called somatic variants (SNVs/InDels)
+  * An unannotated, single-sample VCF file (>= v4.2) with called somatic variants (SNVs/InDels)
   * A copy number segment file

 PCGR can be run with either or both of the two input files present.

 The following requirements __MUST__ be met by the input VCF for PCGR to work properly:

 1. Variants in the raw VCF that contain multiple alternative alleles (e.g. "multiple ALTs") must be split into variants with a single alternative allele.
-A description on how this can be done with the help of [vt](https://github.com/atks/vt) is described within the [documentation page for vcfanno](http://brentp.github.io/vcfanno/#preprocessing)
+This can be done with the help of either [vt decompose](http://genome.sph.umich.edu/wiki/Vt#Decompose) or [vcflib's vcfbreakmulti](https://github.com/vcflib/vcflib#vcflib).
+We will add integrated support for this in an upcoming release
 2. The contents of the VCF must be sorted correctly (i.e. according to chromosomal order and chromosomal position).
 This can be obtained by [vcftools](https://vcftools.github.io/perl_module.html#vcf-sort).
    * We strongly recommend that the input VCF is compressed and indexed using [bgzip](http://www.htslib.org/doc/tabix.html) and [tabix](http://www.htslib.org/doc/tabix.html)
    * 'chr' must be stripped from the chromosome names